There are many ways to establish a marine aquarium. This site shows how I built my setup.

 The RO (10 Gal) and saltwater mixing tank (16 Gal) both have their own heaters and the saltwater tank has a pump to mix/stir the salt and an additional pump to send the new salt water into the sump.
-(Just flick the switches and twiddle the taps – No buckets required!)
+(Just flick the switches and twiddle the taps – No buckets required! – it’s brilliant)

-I fitted a Kent Marine 75 gpd RO system and added a deioniser pod.
+The RO system is Kent Marine 75gpd with a deioniser pod added.
 To improve the RO conversion factor I installed a 80psi booster pump.
-The output from the RO automatically feeds the fresh water storage tank, which in turn feeds the sat water mixing tank.
+The output from the RO automatically feeds the fresh water storage tank, which in turn feeds the salt water mixing tank.
 Plus, it feeds the auto top-up valve in the sump.
 As the RO water is used a float sensor automatically turns on the water supply to the RO and starts the booster pump.
 Another float sensor turns the water supply off when the RO tank is full again.

 Getting The Display Tank Ready

-I added the live rock to the display tank having modelled the rock structures by drilling the rocks and inserting plastic rods/tubing for stablity whils the epoxy cured.
-The rocks were placed directly on the glass bottom of the tank and then a 2” layer of coral sand was added.
+The live rock was added to the display tank having modelled the rock structures by drilling the rocks and inserting plastic rods/tubing for stability whilst the epoxy cured the rocks were placed directly on the glass bottom of the tank.
 This has worked well and the rocks are very stable.

-- The ‘System’ pages for the details of the General Layout, Sump setup, Lighting, and ‘Herbie’ Silent Operation.
+- The Aquarium Setup pages provides details of the Layout, Sump Design, Lighting, and ‘Silent’ Operation

-- Also the ‘Livestock’ page for details of the inhabitants
+- The Livestock page provides details of the inhabitants